jchen1/threadpool/README.md

 threadpool
 ==========

 Basic threadpool implementation without a master thread to manage load.
-Tasks submitted to the threadpool must have their arguments already bound, probably using `std::bind`.
-Tasks are added to a max-priority queue, with a default priority of 0.
+Tasks can be submitted with their parameters as extra arguments to threadpool::add_task(), as in std::bind().
+Tasks are placed in a queue.
 Threads are automatically created and destroyed to accomodate the load placed on the threadpool.
 This library uses C++11 features, so make sure to use a compiler that supports it.

 Note that threadpool itself is not thread-safe: don't use a single threadpool object across multiple threads.